abcxyz/github-token-minter/docs/playbooks/alerts/ServerFaults.md

 ## 5xx Alert Policy

-This alert fires when the Token Minter Cloud Run service is experiencing server faults.
+This alert fires when the Cloud Run service is experiencing server faults.
 The alert policy monitors the `request-count` metric and checks for the response code class 5xx.

 ### Triage Steps